-Notes: The mishap rate is an average based on the total mishaps and 100,000 flying hours.
-Sources: Congress Research Service 2002, Navy 2009a.
+Notes: - The mishap rate is an average based on the total mishaps and 100,000 flying hours.

+Sources: Congress Research Service 2002, Navy 2008.

-The 2002 to 2008 annual average Navy flight mishap rate for all aircraft was 1.54 (Navy 2009b).
+The 2002-2008 annual average Navy flight mishap rate was 1.54 (Navy 2009).
 The mishap rate is an average based on the total mishaps and 100,000 flying hours.

-18.1.2.2 Bird Aircraft Strike Hazards (BASH)
+18.1.2.2 Bird Aircraft Strike Hazards

 Bird strikes constitute a safety concern because of the potential for damage to aircraft, injury to aircrews, or impacts to local populations if an aircraft strike and subsequent aircraft accident should occur in a populated area.
-Aircraft may encounter birds at altitudes as high as 30,000 ft (9,144 m) above mean sea level; however, most birds fly close to the ground.
+Aircraft may encounter birds at altitudes of 30,000 ft (9,144 m) above mean sea level or higher; however, most birds fly close to the ground.
 Over 95% of reported bird strikes occur below 3,000 ft (915 m) above ground level.
 Approximately 49% of bird strikes occur in the airport environment and 15% during low-level cruise.
-Navy and Marine Corps commands are required to develop a BASH plan to reduce hazardous bird activity relative to airport flight operations.
+Navy and Marine Corps commands are required to develop a Bird Aircraft Strike Hazards (BASH) plan to reduce hazardous bird activity relative to airport flight operations.